ChrisJohnsen/tmux-MacOSX-pasteboard/Usage.md

 -v` (or if it does something unrelated that returns the wrong exit value), then you might try using `which` instead.
 Exotic shells may also require different syntax.

+## Fine-Grained Usage

+Instead of using `default-command` to “wrap” your top-level shells, you can instead use the wrapper on just the tools that need it.

+You might want to adopt this approach if part of your shell initialization takes a long time to run: the `default-command` will start your shell twice (once to process the `default-command`, and once more for the final, interactive shell that is started by the `default-command`).
+For example if your SHELL is *zsh*, then your `.zshenv` (if you have one) will be run twice (the other initialization files will only be run once).

+For example, you could leave your shell “detached” and run `reattach-to-user-namespace pbpaste` to read from the pasteboard.
+If you take this approach, you may want to use a small script, shell alias, or shell function to supply a shorter name for the wrapper program (or wrap the individual commands—the `reattach-to-user-namespace` *Homebrew* recipe has some support for this).

+You will also need to apply this fine-grained “wrapping” if you want to have *tmux* directly run commands that need to be reattached.

+For example, you might use bindings like the following to write a *tmux* buffer to the OS X pasteboard or to paste the OS X pasteboard into the current *tmux* pane.

+    bind-key C-c run-shell 'tmux save-buffer - | reattach-to-user-namespace pbcopy' bind-key C-v run-shell 'reattach-to-user-namespace pbpaste | tmux load-buffer - \; paste-buffer -d'

+Similarly, for the `copy-pipe` command (new in *tmux* 1.8):

+    bind-key -t    vi-copy y   'reattach-to-user-namespace pbcopy'
+    bind-key -t emacs-copy M-w 'reattach-to-user-namespace pbcopy'